About the Amputee Program

-- A catheter (thin, narrow tube) may be inserted into your bladder to drain urine.
+- A thin, narrow tube (catheter) may be inserted into your bladder to drain urine.

 - The skin over the surgical site will be cleansed with an antiseptic solution.

-- After the incision, your doctor may decide that more of the limb needs to be removed.
-The doctor will keep as much of the functional stump length as possible.
+- After the incision, your surgeon may decide that more of the limb needs to be removed.
+The surgeon will keep as much of the functional stump length as possible.
 He or she will also leave as much healthy skin as possible to cover the stump area.

 - If the amputation is due to injury, the crushed bone will be removed and smoothed out to help with the use of an artificial limb.
 If needed, temporary drains that will drain blood and other fluids may be inserted.

-- After completely removing the dead tissue, the doctor may decide to close the flaps (closed amputation) or to leave the site open (open flap amputation).
+- After completely removing the dead tissue, the surgeon may decide to close the flaps.
+This is called a closed amputation.
+Or the surgeon may decide to leave the site open.
+This is called open flap amputation.
 In a closed amputation, the wound will be sutured shut right away.
 This is usually done if there is little risk of infection.
 In an open flap amputation, the skin will remain drawn back from the amputation site for several days so any infected tissue can be cleaned off.
 At a later time, once the stump tissue is clean and free of infection, the skin flaps will be sutured together to close the wound.

 - A sterile bandage or dressing will be applied.
-The type of dressing used will vary according to the surgical technique is done.
+The type of dressing used will depend on the surgical technique done.

-- The doctor may place a stocking over the amputation site to hold drainage tubes and wound dressings, or the limb may be placed in traction or a splint, depending on your situation.
+- The surgeon may place a stocking over the amputation site to hold drainage tubes and wound dressings, or the limb may be placed in traction or a splint, depending on your situation.